 Although further education corporations are classified as part of the private not for profit sector for government accounting purposes, they remain public bodies in many legal contexts.
 In particular, public service values are at the heart of the further education service.
-High standards of personal and corporate conduct, based on the principles set out in Appendices 1 and 2 of this Code, and the recognition that students and other users of the College's services come first, are a requirement of being a Governor, and should underpin all decisions taken by the Corporation.
+High standards of personal and corporate conduct, based on the principles set out in Appendices 0 and Error!
+Reference source not found. of this Code, and the recognition that students and other users of the College's services come first, are a requirement of being a Governor, and should underpin all decisions taken by the Corporation.